 - Publication Manual of the American Psychological Association, 7th Edition – Style manual for writers in the social and behavioral sciences; dabblers in APA style can use the Concise Guide to APA Style, 7th Edition

-- Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, 8th edition – Reference for editors in all areas of science and related fields
+- The CSE Manual: Scientific Style and Format for Authors, Editors, and Publishers, 9th Edition – Reference for editors in all areas of science and related fields

 In addition, many scientific associations publish their own guidelines.
 For example: